nitibyre/nitibyre/README.md

 ## 🎓 Computer Programming Student

-I studied web development and databases for 2 years in technical high school.
-After graduation, I continued developing personal projects such as websites, automation bots, and a partial social media web app.
+I completed 4 years in technical high school; the first 2 years were foundational education, and the last 2 years I focused intensively on web development and databases, gaining practical experience.
+After graduation, my passion for software development continued, and I developed personal projects to enhance my skills.

-I mainly work in frontend and backend web development and have a passion for automation and bots. 🚀
+I mainly work on frontend and backend development but also have a strong interest in automation and bot development.
+I have intermediate to advanced knowledge in C++, C#, and Python and create various automation tools.

+I enjoy keeping up with new technologies and continuously improving myself.
+My goal is to apply what I learn in practical projects and build comprehensive and useful solutions.

 ---

 ## 🛠 Technologies & Skills

-(same icons as above)
+(same icons)

 ---